Helperbird/website/src/pages/help/features/how-to-use-text-to-speech-on-any-website.md

 header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Use the Text to Speech Player in Helperbird
+title: How to Use Text to Speech in Helperbird
 description:
-  Learn how to use Helperbird's Text to Speech feature to listen to any text on a webpage.
-Whether you want to hear highlighted text, paste your own, or listen to an entire page, this guide shows you how.
-Plus, customize the voice, speed, and more to make it just right for you.
+  Learn how to use Helperbird's Text to Speech feature to have any text read aloud.
+Perfect for listening to articles, emails, or any written content on the web.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, text to speech, TTS, read aloud
 youtubeId: vwT8SAJfU3E
-cardTitle: Text to speech
+cardTitle: Text to Speech
 featureDescription:
-  Learn how to use Helperbird's Text to Speech feature to listen to any text on a webpage.
-Whether you want to hear highlighted text, paste your own, or listen to an entire page, this guide shows you how.
-Plus, customize the voice, speed, and more to make it just right for you.
+  Learn how to use Helperbird's Text to Speech feature to have any text read aloud.
+Perfect for listening to articles, emails, or any written content on the web.
-date: 2022-04-05
+date: 2025-10-12
 headerTags:
   [
-    {
-      tag: 'how-to-use-the-text-to-speech-player-in-helperbird',
-      title: 'How to Use the Text to Speech player in Helperbird' },
-    {
-      tag: 'using-text-to-speech-with-highlighted-text',
-      title: 'Using Text to Speech with Highlighted Text' },
-    {
-      tag: 'using-text-to-speech-with-pasted-text',
-      title: 'Using Text to Speech with Pasted Text' },
-    {
-      tag: 'using-text-to-speech-for-all-page-text',
-      title: 'Using Text to Speech for All Page Text' },
-    {
-      tag: 'how-to-use-text-to-speech-via-the-highlight-menu-in-helperbird',
-      title: 'How to Use Text to Speech via the Highlight Menu in Helperbird' },
-    {
-      tag: 'how-to-customize-text-to-speech-settings-in-helperbird',
-      title: 'How to Customize Text to Speech Settings in Helperbird' },
-    { tag: 'accessing-text-to-speech-settings', title: 'Accessing Text to Speech Settings' }, { tag: 'changing-voices', title: 'Changing Voices' }, { tag: 'adjusting-speed', title: 'Adjusting Speed' }, { tag: 'modifying-pitch', title: 'Modifying Pitch' }, { tag: 'controlling-volume', title: 'Controlling Volume' }, { tag: 'changing-the-players-color', title: 'Changing the Player’s Color' }, { tag: 'available-voice-options', title: 'Available Voice Options' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'go-to-text-to-speech', title: 'Go to Text to Speech' }, { tag: 'use-text-to-speech', title: 'Use Text to Speech' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]

 tags: features